 Training is yet another opportunity to manage volunteer expectations.
 Volunteers should leave training with a clear understanding of your organization, its impact, and their assignment.
 Volunteer training should:

-According to a recruiting and training resource found on the University of Kansas website, effective volunteer training will try and impact four things for new volunteers:
+According to a recruiting and training resource found on the University of Kansas website, effective volunteer training will impact four things for new volunteers:

 Check out these additional tips from the University of Kansas on developing training programs for volunteers.

 Time is of the essence.
 Some volunteers have more time to give than others.
 In fact, according to a study commissioned by H&R Block, the average person has just 4 hours and 26 minutes of free time per week.
-Because of this, it is important that you communicate the expected time-commitment associated with each opportunity.
+Because of this, you must communicate the expected time commitment associated with each opportunity.
 Flexible scheduling will lead to more engaged volunteers.
 Being transparent is an easy way to manage volunteer expectations.

 Here are some tips on motivating busy people to volunteer.